 - The management of your operations

-- Profits and losses (P&L, or sales and expenses) objectives
+- Profits and losses (P&L, or sales and expense) objectives

 - Your timeline

 - Your financing needs, now and in the future